oblivioncth/FIL/README.md

 ## Limitations
  - Although general compatibility is quite high, compatibility with every single title cannot be assured.
 Issues with a title or group of titles will be fixed as they are discovered
- - The "Extras" feature for some games/animation is currently not supported.
-It is currently unknown if it will be possible to support them at some point since no research into how they are loaded has been performed
  - The "smart" feature of the Playlist import portion of the tool has the drawback that only games that were included in the same import will be considered for that playlist.
 If you previously imported a Platform and now want to import a Playlist that contains games from that Playlist you must select that Platform for it to be updated/re-imported in order for those games to be added to that Playlist.
 This is to avoid significantly decreasing Playlist import speed, but a solution will likely be added as an opt-in option in the future

 ## Source